hashicorp/terraform-website/content/source/docs/cloud/architectural-details/index.html.md

 layout: "cloud"
 page_title: "Architectural Details - Terraform Cloud and Terraform Enterprise"
 description: |-
-  A collection of information about the Terraform Cloud architecture and operational characteristics.
+  A collection of information about Terraform Cloud architecture and operational characteristics.
 ---

 # Architectural Details